geschke/azbalac/README.md

 Version 0.5.3

 - New feature: Choose headline and body font.
 There is a new section in the theme options: "Typography Settings".
 You can choose between a list of default fonts and all webfonts powered by Google Fonts.
 Additional the base size can be changed and in case of using Google Fonts the font variant is selectable.
+- Fix: Subtitle is now a h2 element instead of just being a div.
 - Backend: New font selecton custom control added.
+It contains the select box to choose a font and a slider to change the font size.
 Beside the list of default fonts all Google Fonts could be chosen.
 - Sort order of theme options changed, hopefully the order is cleaner as before.

 Version 0.5.2